Vrushasen-Deshmukh/SQL-Project-6-Library-Management-System/README.md

 Task 8.
 Find total rental income by category.

 Task 9.
-List Members Who Registered in the Last 180 Days.
+List members who registered in the last 180 Days.

 Task 10.
-List Employees with Their Branch Manager's Name and their branch details.
+List employees with their branch manager's name and their branch details.

 Task 11.
-Create a Table of Books with Rental Price Above a Certain Threshold.
+Create a table of books with rental price above a certain threshold.

-Task 12: Retrieve the List of Books Not Yet Returned.
+Task 12: Retrieve the list of books not yet returned.

 -- ADVANCED SQL OPERATIONS --

-Task 13: Identify Members with Overdue Books.
+Task 13: Identify members with overdue books.

-Task 14: Update Book Status on Return.
+Task 14: Update book status on return.

-Task 15: Branch Performance Report.
+Task 15: Branch performance report.

-Task 16: CTAS: Create a Table of Active Members.
+Task 16: CTAS: Create a table of active members.

-Task 17: Find Employees with the Most Book Issues Processed.
+Task 17: Find employees with the most book issues processed.

-Task 18: Identify Members Issuing High-Risk Books.

-Task 19: Stored Procedure Objective: Create a stored procedure to manage the status of books in a library system.
+Task 18: Stored Procedure Objective: Create a stored procedure to manage the status of books in a library system.

-Task 20: Create Table As Select (CTAS) Objective: Create a CTAS (Create Table As Select) query to identify overdue books and calculate fines.